patjd0/PatrickDanenas_T1A3/README.md

 <br>

 ## Installation Instructions
-1. You will need Ruby Installed click the link here: https://www.ruby-lang.org/en/
+1. You will need Ruby Installed click the link here for information: https://www.ruby-lang.org/en/

 2. Install Bundler gem, to do this type command:
 - gem install bundler